7 Invasive Snakes in the United States

 What Do Boa Constrictors Eat - Boa on Tree

-Having been first spotted in Florida in the 1970s, boa constrictors can be presently found in Miami-Dade County
+First spotted in Florida in the 1970s, boa constrictors can presently be found in Miami-Dade County.

-The boa constrictor, also known as the red-tailed boa or common boa, is a giant, non-venomous, heavy-bodied snake commonly kept and produced in captivity.
-These snakes can be found in tropical South America and several Caribbean islands.
-Although not endemic to North America, boa constrictors have been found in Florida since the 1970s.
-Despite being introduced to several locations in Florida, they are specifically known to settle and breed in and around the Charles Deering Estate in Miami-Dade County.
+The boa constrictor, also known as the common boa, is a giant, nonvenomous, heavy-bodied snake commonly kept and bred in captivity.
+These snakes are native to tropical South America and several Caribbean Islands.
+Although not native to North America, boa constrictors have been found in Southern Florida since the 1970s.
+They are specifically known to settle and breed in and around the Charles Deering Estate in Miami-Dade County.
+Boas are also considered an invasive species in Puerto Rico.

 Reticulated Python